 Every day your amazing help desk players show up, log in and do great work.
 However, when you get stuck in a routine, it’s easy to forget those valuable team members may need a little incentive to keep performance and spirits high.
-Showing some recognition and appreciation might even increase their success rate.
+Showing some recognition for excellent customer service and appreciation might even increase their success rate.

 A Little Praise Goes a Long Way